Yeye7812-sbu/alx-system_engineering-devops/0x01-shell_permissions/README.md

-File 4-empty creates an empty file called hello
+File 5-execute creates a script that adds execute permission to the owner of the file hello